expo/expo/docs/versions/unversioned/sdk/calendar.md

 #### Returns

-An array of Source objects all sources for calendars stored on the device.
+An array of [source objects](#source "Source") all sources for calendars stored on the device.

 ### `Expo.Calendar.getSourceAsync(id)`